 - Advisory Board, Institute for the Study of Asian American Christianity (ISAAC)

 God’s Forever Family: The Jesus People Movement in America.
-(Oxford University Press, forthcoming).
+(Oxford University Press, 2013).

 Co-editor, with Edith L. Blumhofer, Saving the World?
 The Changing Terrain of American Protestant Missions, 1910 to the Present (University of Alabama Press, forthcoming).

 Entry for “Jesus People” in Evangelicals and Popular Culture, Robert H. Woods, Jr., ed.
 (Praeger Publishing, forthcoming).

 Entry for “Francis August Schaeffer,” in Religion, Past and Present, Volume XI (Brill, forthcoming).